-- Harm reduction: SOP projects educate and engage runaway, homeless, and street youth/young adults regarding safety plans and ways to reduce risk of violence, sexual exploitation, human trafficking, sexual assault, or any other harm associated with street life. - Service coordination plan: SOP projects coordinate activities with other organizations serving the same or similar client populations, such as child welfare agencies, juvenile justice systems, schools, and CoCs as defined by HUD.
+Harm reduction: SOP projects educate and engage runaway, homeless, and street youth/young adults regarding safety plans, as described in the Appendix section (see Definitions for safety plan) and ways to reduce risk of violence, sexual exploitation, human trafficking, sexual assault, and/or any other harm associated with street life.

+Service coordination plan: SOP projects coordinate activities with other organizations serving the same or similar client populations, such as child welfare agencies, juvenile justice systems, schools, and CoCs, as defined by HUD.
 In addition, projects have a suitable referral plan based on an assessment of each youth's needs to ensure appropriate system of care services are accessible.
 A list of the system of care services must include social services, educational services, welfare services, anti-trafficking agencies, and health care programs.
+The following optional services may be included, but are not required: vocational training, referrals to law enforcement, legal services, health insurance options, affordable child-care, and/or child education programs.
+In addition, projects must take steps to ensure that youth who are under the legal jurisdiction of the juvenile justice or child welfare systems receive services from those systems until they are released from the jurisdiction of those systems.

+Crisis stabilization: SOP projects provide services that assist with deescalating the severity of a person's level of distress and/or need for urgent care associated with substance use or mental health conditions.

-The following optional services may be included, but are not required: vocational training, referrals to law enforcement, legal services, health insurance options, affordable child care, and/or child education programs.
-In addition, projects must take steps to ensure that youth who are under the legal jurisdiction of the juvenile justice or child welfare systems receive services from those systems until they are released from the jurisdiction of those systems. - Crisis stabilization: SOP projects provide intensive case management and follow-up services to ensure that youth receive assistance with emotional and behavioral health challenges while developing a plan for permanency.
-Pursuant to 45 CFR 1351.27(a) and (b), SOP projects provide services that are designed to assist clients leaving the streets with making healthy choices, build trusting relationships in areas where targeted youth congregate, and directly, or by referral, providing treatment, counseling, prevention, and education services to clients who are referred for emergency shelter. - Continuum service linkages: SOP projects coordinate with system of care providers to ensure the ability to serve the homeless youth population.
-Pursuant to 45 CFR 1351.23(b) of the RHY Rule, SOP projects coordinate their activities with the Runaway and Homeless Youth National Communication System (Hotline). - Follow-up: SOP projects provide follow-up care to youth including, but not limited to, visits, calls, and any form of open and active communication.
+Case Management: SOP projects may also include intensive case management and follow-up to ensure that youth receive assistance with emotional and behavioral health challenges, access to resources, and engagement with caring professionals and service providers while developing a plan for permanency.
+Pursuant to 45 CFR § 1351.27(a) and (b), SOP projects provide services that are designed to assist clients leaving the streets with making healthy choices, building trusting relationships in areas where targeted youth congregate, and directly, or by referral, providing treatment, counseling, prevention, and education services to clients as well as referral for emergency shelter.